 Exams and Tests

-The health care provider will perform a general eye examination, including measurements to determine a prescription for glasses or contact lenses.
+The health care provider will perform a general eye exam.
+This will include measurements to determine a prescription for glasses or contact lenses.

 Tests may include:

 There is no cure for presbyopia.
 In early presbyopia, you may find that holding reading materials farther away or using larger print or more light for reading may be enough.
 As presbyopia worsens, you will need glasses or contact lenses to read.
 In some cases, adding bifocals to an existing lens prescription is the best solution.
 The reading glasses or bifocal prescription will need to be strengthened as you get older and lose more ability to focus up close.

 By the age of 65, most of the lens elasticity is lost so that the reading glasses prescription won't continue to get stronger.